-The Center for International Development is home to over 125 faculty affiliates from each school at Harvard University, working across sectors in developing nations around the world.
+The Harvard Center for International Development is home to faculty affiliates from each school at Harvard University, working across sectors in developing nations around the world.

-Faculty research is published in a wide range of academic and policy venues and can be found through the feed below.
+Faculty research is published in a wide range of academic and policy venues and can be found through the feed and filters below.

 Harvard Kennedy School Logo